XMZO/MoeFrpClient/README.md

 ## Introduction

 **Moe!
 FRP Client** is a graphical tool for `frp` built with Python and PySide6.
-It aims to provide a more intuitive and manageable user experience for `frpc` compared to the native command line, introducing advanced features like **cloud synchronization** and **profile sharing** to meet the complex needs of individual developers and teams.
+It aims to provide a more intuitive and manageable user experience for `frpc` compared to the native command line, introducing advanced features like **cloud synchronization** and **profile sharing** to provide a more feature-rich and user-friendly graphical management solution for frp users.

 ## ✨ Key Features